zethu999/Check-List/README.md

 # Check List

 Check List is a simple web application that acts like a reminder of the user's daily tasks so that the user can make his day complete without missing a task.

+Users can add tasks by entering the task details in the input field and clicking the add button.
+They can then edit existing tasks by clicking on the task, making the desired changes in the input field and then clicking the edit button next to the task.
+This will save the edited task.
 ## Tech Stack

 **Frontend:** HTML5, CSS3, Bootstrap5, JS